-The ceremony is part of the Impact of Philanthropy and Wall of Honor Recognition Dinner that takes place on Friday, Oct.
+The ceremony is part of the Impact of Philanthropy and Wall of Honor Recognition Banquet that takes place on Friday, Oct.
 15 in the renovated Wall of Honor alcove in the Paul N. Elbin Library and tickets are now available.

 The 2021 Wall of Honor inductees are:

 - Bill Beatty, Wellsburg, W.Va., naturalist, photographer, writer, educator

 - Todd Bullard, deceased former college president and higher education leader

 - Davie Jane Gilmour, Williamsport, Pa., college president and higher education leader

 Beatty earned his bachelor’s degree in biology at West Liberty and went on to become a distinguished and well-known outdoor education specialist, naturalist and educator.

 As Interpretive Naturalist for Oglebay Institute from 1972 – 1990, Beatty served at the A.B.
 Brooks Nature Center (now the Schrader Center), where he taught countless people of all ages about nature and natural history and led the Mountain Nature Camp for 12 years.

 After he retired from the Oglebay position, he founded his consulting company, “Wild & Natural,” which specializes in nature and environmental programs, nature writing and nature photography.
 He has thousands of photos published in text books, magazines and other media.